-- Record the minutes of Regular, Special, and Executive Board meetings, and present them at the following respective meeting.
+- Record the minutes of regular, special, and Executive Board meetings, and present them at the following respective meetings.

 Nomination and Election

-Section 2.
-The Nominating Committee shall prepare a proposed slate of officers and present it to the Executive Board at the March meeting.
-The list of nominees shall be filed with the Recording Secretary and be presented to the membership at the April meeting.
-The slate shall also be published in the April and May newsletters.
+Section 2: The Nominating Committee shall meet at the December meeting and begin to prepare a proposed slate of officers and present it to the Executive Board at the March meeting.
+The list of nominees shall be filed with the Secretary and be presented to the membership at the April meeting.
+The slate shall also be published in the April and May newsletters

-Section 3.
-Nominations for office may be made from the floor at the bi-annual meeting and shall be accompanied by the written consent of the nominee.
+Section 3: Nominations for office may be made from the floor at the April, May and June meetings, and shall be accompanied by the written consent of the nominee.

-Section 4.
-Election shall be by voice vote, except when a nomination is contested, in which case the vote for the contested office shall be by ballot provided by the Recording Secretary.
+Section 4: The election shall be by voice vote, except when a nomination is contested, in which case the vote for the contested office shall be by ballot provided by the Secretary.

-Section 1.
-There shall be eight to ten meetings per year to be held between September 1 and July 1 with the bi-annual meeting being held in May.
+Section 1: There shall be eight to ten meetings per year to be held between September 1st and June 30th.

 - Quilt Show